vygr/ChrysaLisp/STATUS.md

 Add support for 24bit TGA loading.
 Support 8bit greyscale .cpm saving.

+Support Host window resize and restore.
+Can now run fullscreen and the screen rebuilds correctly after a restore from minsizing.

 ------

 Added the canvas::save_cpm function and various support systems.
 New tocpm